linobollansee/property-value-maximizer/README.md

       - How they were completed:
         - A machine learning regression model was used to accurately predict the price of the inherited properties.

-  - User Story 4.7: Predictive Model Dashboard
+  - User Story 4.7: Predictive Model Dashboard - Business Requirement 2
     - As a developer, I need to create a dashboard to effectively visualize and communicate the results of the model's predictions.
       - Acceptance Criteria:
         - A streamlit dashboard must be created.